Virginia202/flaskweek1/README.md

 Clone this repository to you desktop using this command (git clone)

 ### Known Bugs
+no known bug
-When entering the password the application crashes Support and contact
+## Support and contact
 Contact virgisonie20@gmail.com

 ## License